portsoc/hangman-in-branches/README.md

 });
 ```

-But surely we don't want to have to write this every time we want to handle errors.
+Surely we don't want to have to write all this code for every one of our routes.
-For this reason, we have introduced the `asyncWrap` function.
+So we have introduced the `asyncWrap` function.

 ```js
 function asyncWrap(f) {